carlamissiona/ai-revolution/chapter-one.md

 [...]

 He followed the ghost deeper into the library, forgetting about his class, his worries, his reality.
-He felt like he was in a dream, a wonderful dream that he never wanted to wake up from.
+He felt like he was in a dream, an erie dream that he wanted to escape from.
+Everything is as solid and real as reality but the surroundings are not convincing him.
+The man just told him a place from 3 star away habitat that existed in leagues of times past.
+Habitat is part of the Vast Gamma System

 <br>
 <br>
 <br>

 [... - He followed Augustine in the bookshelves he could clearly see the ghost figure walked thru the shelves St. Augustine told him of his dream

-I can seen that you can clearly notice the (feel) of this ominous place.
-Dear man I'm telling you this, not a stone in this place will be left unturned at the hour of the (intertwinings removal)
+I can seen that you can clearly notice the how dark this place.
+My lad I'm telling you this, not a dust in this place will be left unturned at the hour of the removal of worlds intertwinings.

+The
 . . . next chapters will describe the projections of the evil of AI ]